The FilmFestival Cottbus (FFC) is one of the leading international festivals of Eastern European film.

 The FFC wants to show good films and give them access to the market.
 In addition, it aims to strengthen talents, to arouse curiosity about Eastern Europe, to question common clichés and to promote the dialogue between and with Eastern European filmmakers.
 Therefore, almost every film is followed by an exciting film discussion (Q&A).
 Networking meetings also provide opportunities for exchange between filmmakers and industry representatives.

 Four competitions and other country- and theme-specific program sections offer audiences the unique opportunity to see productions from Eastern and Central Europe, which often have their world, international or German premieres in Cottbus.
 A total of fifteen prizes are awarded at the FilmFestival Cottbus, with a total value of more than 60,000 euros.
 A prominent international festival jury awards the main prize for the best feature film, the special prize for the best director as well as the prizes for outstanding acting performances - all of them receive the coveted prize sculpture LUBINA (Sorbian: the lovely one) in addition to the prize money.
-In addition, prizes will be awarded for the best youth, short and debut films as well as regional filmmaking.
+In addition, prizes will be awarded for the best youth and short films.

 The FilmFestival Cottbus was founded in 1991.
 As the gateway to the East, Cottbus is located in close proximity to its Polish neighbor in the bilingual (German/Sorbian) region of Lausitz in the German state of Brandenburg.
 Every autumn, the city of about 100,000 inhabitants 120 km southeast of Berlin becomes the most important meeting point for international and national film guests as well as friends of Central and Eastern European film.
 Here, veteran directors and Oscar winners meet up-and-coming talents, Eastern European shooting stars meet German acting colleagues, and international flair mixes with a family festival atmosphere.